 Google Docs, a very powerful real-time collaboration, and document authoring tool produce wonderful drawings.
 A solid and interesting caption for a picture can spark a reader’s interest in your Google Docs document.
 But unfortunately, there is no built-in tool for adding a caption to images in Google Docs.
-But there are few different workarounds you can add a caption to an image in your Google Docs.
+But there are a few different workarounds you can add a caption to an image in your Google Docs.

 - Add Google Docs image caption using “Inline”